wulkano/Aperture/README.md

 Type: `Object` `string`<br>
 Default: `'none'`

 Audio source to include in the screen recording.
-Should be one of the `id`'s from `instance.getAudioSources()`.
+Should be one of the `id`'s from `aperture.getAudioSources()`.

 ## Why